Chinnasf/My-Notes-on-Applied-ML/NLP/README.md

+### Project Description

-This folder contains a personal project which strongly depends on my understanding of NLP and regex, as it requires data analysis for personal finances based on a WhatsApp chat-group.
+This folder contains a personal project that leverages Natural Language Processing (NLP) and regular expressions to analyze personal financial data extracted from a WhatsApp group chat.